lukechampine/us/renter/formats.md

 }
 ```

-As of version 1, files are encoded with Reed-Solomon and encrypted with XTS-AES.
+As of version 1, files are encoded with Reed-Solomon and encrypted with
-See the reference implementation for the details of how encryption keys are
+ChaCha20.
+See the reference implementation for the details of how encryption
-derived and how files are split into erasure-coded shards.
+keys are derived and how files are split into erasure-coded shards.

 The order of the `Hosts` field is significant.
 Specifically, the index of a
-host is also its shard index in the erasure encoding.
+host is also its shard index in the erasure code.

 ### shard